 Dealing with rain is apparently a response one acquires early in life.
-As a Northern European rain signifies cold, damp, uncomfortable misery to me.
-It congers images of windswept grey on grey skies over churning seas, reed thatched houses huddling behind dykes about to break.
+As a Northern European, rain signifies cold, damp, uncomfortable misery to me.
+It congers images of windswept grey on grey skies over churning seas, reed thatched houses huddling behind dikes about to break.
 Even after all those years in Texas, where, except in January and February maybe, rain isn’t necessarily cold, I always expect it to be cold.
-Possibly this early training in wet nuances of lead to pewter also instilled in me a distinct preference for the depressing literature produced by authors of nordic countries.
+Possibly this early training in wet nuances of lead to pewter also instilled in me a distinct preference for the depressing crime literature produced by authors of nordic countries.
 I have cherished my complete edition of Swedish police procedurals by Maj Sjöwall & Per Wahlöö since my tweens.
 Wahlöö described their writing efforts as: “… use the crime novel as a scalpel cutting open the belly of the ideologically pauperized and morally debatable so-called welfare state of the bourgeois type.”
-If that doesn’t sound like a barrel of fun … then there’s the more contemporary Swedish writer Henning Mankell, who picked up the S/W social criticism sword with his own brilliantly depressed Inspector Wallander.
-Just don’t buy his last one, it’s pathetic.
+If that doesn’t sound like a barrel of fun!
+Then there is the more contemporary Swedish writer Henning Mankell*, who picked up the Sjöwall cum Wahlöö social criticism sword with an intimate portrait of his own brilliantly depressed Inspector Wallander.
+Just don’t buy his last one, it’s not up to par.
 The newest and most highly acclaimed Swedish crime fiction writer, the late Stieg Larsson, hit the charts with one of the biggest bangs ever.
-At first I couldn’t quiet get into his exceptionally violent novels, but meanwhile I’m a fan of his very intense and three-dimensional characters, too, albeit a little less enthusiastically than most.
+At first, I couldn’t quiet get into his exceptionally violent novels, but meanwhile I’m a fan of his very intense and three-dimensional characters, too, albeit a little less enthusiastically than most.
 Instead, I’m beginning to discover the lovely bleak situations presented in Islandic police thrillers.
 Not only is this yet another wonderful country with endless winters, a juvenile alcoholism epidemic and an inaccessible countryside, it also presents a unique anthropological situation.
 Island’s insular population shows one of the most stable DNA distribution known, which is an invaluable and rare opportunity for all manners of scientific research.
-Islandic names have the tendency to look very similar to each other.
+Islandic first names have the tendency to look very similar to each other.
 They’re difficult to pronounce and have no clear gender affiliation for the untrained foreign reader.
+Only the family name ending of ‘dóttir’ for ‘daughter of’ helps to sort through this name confusion.
 One must therefore read Islandic crime novels slowly and carefully not to get completely lost in the swirling mist of diffuse characters.

 Yesterday evening we had again planned to attend a concert.
 This time we wanted to see the very popular Costarican band ‘Gaviota’.
 These seagulls have been soaring since 1977, when the four brothers Guzmán founded the band.
 They have performed all over North, Central and South America and Europe, especially France and Germany.
 The venue for the concert was a recreational center, the ‘Quinta Roma Vista’ in barrio Mercedes, the Mercedes suburb of Atenas.
 This is a large, multi-use park, as you can read in the following excerpt from the promotional brochure on-line: